ACHTIX/assessment-tax/ASSIGNMENT.md

 ## Getting Started

-1. First you have to clone this repository
+1. Clone this repository
-2. After that, you must run `assignment-tax-postgres-1` in Docker
+2. Create repository in your `Github` account
-3. Also, you have to run `intiDB.go` to create your own Database for use this program.
+3. Push starter code to your `Github` account
-4. And then, you can use this program from run `main.go`
+4. Create new branch that according to story name
-5. So, you can follow the `User stories` or use with your own story
+5. Follow `Functional Requirement` and `Non-Functional Requirement`

 ## Functional Requirement